BubbaTam/productivity_project/README.md

 ## Motivation
 I am interested in increasing my daily productivity by understanding how I use my time.
 I also have implementations I would like to add to my daily processes; I would like to evaluate the impact of changes by having data before and after the change.

-## Background (Customer-Centric Value Approach)
+## Background

 #### Customer
-- A person who is interested in how they are using their time
+- A person who is interested in how they use their time
 #### Goal
 - A desire to align daily activities with goals (daily, weekly, monthly, quarterly, yearly)
-- Accountability towards their goals and keeping to constraints
-- Mindful of how the individual uses their resources (Time, attention, Energy, Focus, etc.) but to a level that does not require much input from the individual
-- For the user to easily evaluate their progress
-- Measure how well keeping up with beliefs (self-talk), character traits, skills
-- If I am doing high valued tasks or not
-- How well am I using my time
-- A way to experiment with changes to their activities
 #### Pains
-- An application to keep an individual accountable toward goals and expectations
-- Having real-time reminders on time usage
-- A location to store and keep track of goals
-- Awareness of themselves: patterns in an individuals lifestyle such as most productive periods in the day and triggers for bad habits, is their current activity aligned with goals
+- Doing activities that aren't of value
+- Dismissive awareness of their patterns
+- Inadequate accountability for actions
+- Insufficient emotional control
+- Awareness of the short, medium and long-term consequences of actions
 #### Gains
 - A central location to keep track of goals, expectations, constraints and a form of accountability for how the individual uses their time